AbdelMahm/DGI-Lab/README.md

-# DGI-ML-Lab
+# DGI-Lab
-Machine Learning Lab for DGI
+Machine and Deep Learning Lab for DGI